mattiapitossi/payments-engine-rs/docs/ARCHITECTURE.md

 A persistence layer could be added to store the domain entity data, the dispute and the subsequent resolution or the chargeback could also be stored and represented by a different domain entity to track and let the cash flow be responsible of tracking only a transaction where the amount is present and if it's under dispute.

 The DB layer will be also useful to process different batches, for example a first batch could indicate that a transaction was charged back, but a second batch could try to perform additional operations related to a locked account.

+The engine could also add support for concurrent processing, in this case we should be mindful of concurrent access to the resources and to end up with a consistent result.